SU_P_09

 [i] Why?

-[r] Because I don’t know… Sometimes I feel like a citizen of this country, and I think that Syria has changed a lot.
-At the same time, Syria is my country, my childhood, I spent it in Kuwait, and when I returned to Syria after the Gulf War, I discovered Syria.
+[r] Because I don’t know… Sometimes I feel like a citizen of this country, and I tell myself that Syria has changed a lot.
+At the same time, Syria is my country, my childhood was spent in Kuwait, and when I returned to Syria after the Gulf War, I was discovering Syria.

-[i] These migrations between these three countries, Kuwait, Syria and then France, have brought you strength to face the world or on the contrary… have weakened you?
+[i] Did these migrations between these three countries, Kuwait, Syria and then France, give you the strength to face the world or, on the contrary… make you more vulnerable?

-I don’t know if you’ve noticed, I don’t get attached to anything, I don’t talk too much about memories, I don’t keep anything inside myself.
+[a] I don’t know if you’ve noticed, I don’t get attached to anything, I don’t talk about memories too much, I don’t keep anything inside myself.

-[r] What I love most about life is my glasses because they allow me to see well.
-When I take off my glasses, I can’t see very well, I can’t see the TV very well, even you, I can’t see you very clearly, I usually see you, but not with the little details.
-Although I really like my glasses… I’m still going to have surgery, and I won’t even need glasses anymore.
-Yet these glasses are part of my personality, and I have been wearing them for 20 years.
-I don’t really have any ties.
-When it’s over, I turn my back and leave.
+[r] What I love most in life are my glasses because they allow me to see clearly.
+When I take my glasses off, I can’t see very well, I can’t see the TV very well, even you, I can’t see you very clearly, I can see you in general, but not with the small details.
+Although I really like my glasses … I’m still going to have surgery, and I won’t even need glasses anymore.
+However, these glasses are part of my personality, and I’ve been wearing them for 20 years.
+I don’t really have any attachments.
+When it’s over, I’ll turn my back and leave.

-[r] Social relationships do not fit into moulds.
-I give you an example… right now, I see you every day, we stay together for 3-4 hours.
-Then later, we’ll move away, and then one day, we’ll move closer again.
-I’ll give you another example… in the old days, the neighbors were like a family, people talked all the time.
-Now, with the new communication tools, modernity is no longer the same with neighbours.
+[r] Social relations do not fit into moulds.
+I’ll give you an example… at the moment, I see you every day, we spend 3-4 hours together.
+Then later, we’ll move away, and then one day, we’ll get closer again.
+I’ll give you another example… in the past, neighbours were like family, people talked all the time.
+Now, with the new communication tools, modernity, it’s not the same thing with neighbours.
 I can tell you that since I arrived in France, I have not felt any nostalgia.
 I knew two students who came to France before me, they arrived in France in 2008, and they told me that they often cried together.

 [i] What were they crying about?

 [r] They were homesick… they were crying.
-They lamented, “We are in a foreign country, we don’t have the same customs or the same language”.
-However, both were scholarship recipients, they did not have any financial problems.
+They were lamenting, ‘We are in a foreign country, we don’t have the same customs, nor the same language’.
+However, both of them had scholarships, they had no financial problems.

-[r] I was counting on my father.
-He gave me a sum of money, and he told me if you don’t have any more money, I’m here, I can help you.
+[r] I relied on my father.
+He gave me some money, and he said if you run out of money, I’m here, I can help you.

 [i] Don’t you miss your family?

-[r] I miss my family very much, but I won’t cry every day.
-Look at the pictures and cry again….
+[r] I miss my family very much, but I’m not going to cry every day.
+Looking at photos and crying again…

-[i] Would you have liked them to be here or do you think it’s better for you if they stayed in Syria?
+[i] Would you have liked them to be here or do you think it’s better for you that they stay in Syria?

-[r] I would have liked them to be there, especially since there is the war in Syria.
-They would be safer here, they would no longer be afraid for their lives and health.
-Here, if we get sick…. we are not afraid.
-You can also get free treatment in Syria, but sometimes you have to go to private hospitals, and it is very expensive.
-The State does not pay for all the care, here everything is paid for by the State.
-I even have experience in this area.
+[r] I would have liked them to be here, especially as there is a war in Syria.
+They would be safer here, they wouldn’t be afraid for their lives and their health.
+Here, if we get sick… we’re not afraid.
+You can also get free medical care in Syria, but sometimes you have to go to private hospitals, and they’re very expensive.
+The state doesn’t cover all the costs; here everything is covered by the state.
+I even have an experience about that.

 [i] What is this experience?
-Anything specific where you talk in general?
+Something very specific or something you talk about in general?

-[r] I’d like to talk to you about my neighbor.
-She has had a deformity since birth, she has had several operations in Syria that have failed.
-In France, it was operated on and the operation was successful.
+[r] I’d like to tell you about my neighbour.
+She has had a birth defect since birth, she had several unsuccessful operations in Syria.
+In France, she had an operation and it was successful.
 Apparently, the congenital defect has been corrected.
-I haven’t seen the final result yet, but here, the medical care is really good.
-Doctors really do the right thing, medical care is good and even education is good.
-Maybe my case is a little difficult, or maybe I had bad luck.
-But I know many people who have done well, and who have had their doctorates.
-They no longer have any language problems.
-I’m the exception, I couldn’t finish my studies, and maybe it’s my fault.
+I haven’t seen the final result yet, but the medical care here is really good.
+The doctors really do what they have to do, the medical care is good and so is the education.
+Maybe my case is a bit difficult, or maybe I just haven’t been lucky.
+But I know a lot of people who have been very successful and have got their doctorates.
+They no longer have a language problem.
+I am the exception.
+I was unable to finish my studies, and it may be my fault.

-[i] I hope that soon you will be able to do something, to be able to do it…
+[i] I hope that you will soon be able to do something to make it happen…

-[r] I’m still trying, but I may not have the right tools.
+[r] I always try, but maybe I don’t have the right tools.
 I hope this year will be different.

-[i] I would like to ask you a philosophical question.
-Let us imagine that Paris is a person, a woman for example.
-You’ve been living with this woman for 7 years, can you give me a portrait of this woman when you first met her, 7 years ago, and today?
+[i] I’d like to ask you a somewhat philosophical question.
+Let’s imagine that Paris is a person, a woman for example.
+You have been living with this woman for 7 years.
+Can you describe this woman to me as she was when you met her 7 years ago, and as she is today?
 She may be shy, perverse, kind…

 [i] Good.

-[r] It is often said that expatriation is a very difficult thing to bear.
-I have lived through two expatriations, I didn’t find it very hard.
+[r] It is often said that expatriation is very difficult to bear.
+I have been expatriated twice, but I didn’t find it very hard.

-[r] No, the first time when I came to France… and also my different stays between Syria and Kuwait.
+[r] No, the first time I came to France… and also my various stays between Syria and Kuwait.

 [r] Let me tell you about Syria.
-Once, I stayed a month in Palmyra, in a camp, and it was very difficult for me to bear the separation with my family.
-Back to Damascus, I saw a car registered in Damascus, I almost got off the bus to kiss the car.
-Here honestly, I immediately felt good, as I already told you….
-Paris I see her as a nice girl.
-She is beautiful, she has a sense of humour, very active, hardworking, she has a practical sense, but she never has the time, she is very, very busy.
+Once, I stayed in a camp in Palmyra for a month, and it was very difficult for me to bear the separation from my family.
+On the way back to Damascus, I saw a car with Damascus licence plates, and I almost got off the bus to kiss the car.
+Here, honestly, I felt at home straight away, as I’ve already told you… I see Paris as a kind girl.
+She is beautiful, she has a sense of humour, she is very active, hard-working, she has a practical sense, but she never has time, she is very, very busy.

-[i] Well, I think we’ve clarified a lot of things, do you have anything to add?
-Something we haven’t talked about?
+[i] Well, I think we have clarified a lot of subjects, do you have anything to add?
+Anything we haven’t talked about?

-[r] I would like to thank you, and I hope to be able to realize my dreams, for my studies and for the work.
-I wish all the best for Paris, not just Paris, all of France, the whole world, and especially safety… health… education… Thank you very much.
+[r] I would like to thank you, and I hope to be able to realise my dreams, for my studies and for work.
+I wish all the best for Paris, not only Paris, the whole of France, the whole world, and above all security… health… education… Thank you very much.